rin-frey/Understanding-Equity-in-Policy/README.md

 An Examination of Legislative Approaches Through Topic Modeling

 ### Overview
-Analyzed 465 equity-related bills from the 117th U.S. Congressional session using computational topic modeling to uncover patterns in legislative priorities around equity and systemic inequality.
+Analyzed 465 equity-related bills from the 117th U.S. Congressional session using topic modeling to uncover patterns in legislative priorities around equity and systemic inequality.
 The project applied advanced NLP techniques to understand how equity is conceptualized and operationalized across different policy domains.

 ### Methodology